How to Survive Hosting Thanksgiving

 First of all, find out if you have any food allergies present with the guests you’ve invited.
-Make sure to eliminate any dishes that might contain those allergies or ingredients that may provoke any kind of food sensitive reaction.
+Make sure to eliminate any dishes that might contain those allergies or ingredients that may provoke any kind of food-sensitive reaction.

 Once allergies are eliminated, take into consideration your guests’ food preferences.
 As a host, you shouldn’t have to cook separate meals for every one of your friends who is eating paleo, vegetarian, vegan, pescatarian, etc. but you should have a couple of options available for those people you know may be attending your dinner.

 If you have people with various food preferences, keep things easy on yourself.
 Don’t feel like you have to cook them their own dishes.
 Instead, find ways to make the same basic recipes with different ingredients.
-For example, skip the dairy in the mashed potatoes for people sensitive to lactose or keep the stuffing meat free instead of adding the giblets so everyone can enjoy it.
+For example, skip the dairy in the mashed potatoes for people sensitive to lactose or keep the stuffing meat-free instead of adding the giblets so everyone can enjoy it.

 Shop Weeks Ahead

-While some food you must wait until a couple days ahead of time to purchase, the bulk of your Thanksgiving meal ingredients can be purchased ahead of time.
+While some food you must wait until a couple of days ahead of time to purchase, the bulk of your Thanksgiving meal ingredients can be purchased ahead of time.

 To your list above, write down all of the ingredients required under each one.

 When you bring your ingredients home, if possible keep them in a separate area of your pantry or a separate shelf in your fridge.
-That way, when it comes time to prep all of the dishes you won’t be scrambling around your pantry or fridge trying to find everything.
+That way, when it comes time to prep all of the dishes, you won’t be scrambling around your pantry or fridge trying to find everything.

-The Holiday Spirit is in the Details
+The Holiday Spirit Is in the Details

 Nothing says the holidays like tiny touches around your home to ring in the holiday season.
 Don’t overlook the elegance of a simple centerpiece, a few candles around your home, and a nice smelling potpourri or air freshener in the bathroom.